 Not only are walnuts extremely valuable for women, but for men too.
 It has to be pointed out that the polyunsaturated acid fats walnuts contain help protect sperm cells and improve the quality and mobility of spermatozoa.

 But there’s more than that.
 Walnuts are also extremely rich in zinc, an essential mineral to the health of prostate.

-Walnuts are rich in antioxidants, and Omega-3 fats’ action protects against cancer.
+Walnuts are rich in antioxidants and Omega-3 fatty acids that protect against cancer.
 Eating walnuts every day may help prevent several types of cancers: breast, prostate, colon etc.

 Even though walnuts are quite caloric, it has been shown that eating walnuts moderately may help prevent obesity and promote weight loss.
 Walnuts are rich in proteins and fiber – both effectively supporting weight loss.